msmolka/ZNetCS.AspNetCore.Compression/README.md

 PM> Install-Package ZNetCS.AspNetCore.Compression
 ```

-# ASP.NET CORE 2.0
-The previous version 1.0.4 is not compatible with Core 2.0.
-There are breaking changes in that release.
-So this is only compilation and code fixes to make project compatible again.

 ## Usage

 When you install the package, it should be added to your `.csproj`.
 Alternatively, you can add it directly by adding: